ampproject/amphtml/contributing/DEVELOPING.md

 | Command                                                                 | Description                                                           |
 | ----------------------------------------------------------------------- | --------------------------------------------------------------------- |
 | **`gulp`**<sup>[[1]](#footnote-1)</sup>                                 | Runs "watch" and "serve".
 Use this for standard local dev.            |
+| `gulp --extensions=<amp-foo,amp-bar>`                                   | Runs "watch" and "serve", after building only the listed extensions.
+| `gulp --noextensions`                                                   | Runs "watch" and "serve" without building any extensions.
 | `gulp dist`<sup>[[1]](#footnote-1)</sup>                                | Builds production binaries.                                           |
 | `gulp dist --fortesting`<sup>[[1]](#footnote-1)</sup>                   | Builds production binaries for local testing.
 (Allows use cases like ads, tweets, etc. to work with minified sources.
 Overrides `TESTING_HOST` if specified.
 Uses the production `AMP_CONFIG` by default.) |
 | `gulp dist --fortesting --config=<config>`<sup>[[1]](#footnote-1)</sup> | Builds production binaries for local testing, with the specified `AMP_CONFIG`. `config` can be `prod` or `canary`.
 (Defaults to `prod`.) |